quanterall/HaskellMaterials/basics/09-streaming.md

 something that takes care of whatever output you are passing downstream, whereas a `result` is for a final result in the pipeline, retrieved when we run `runConduit`/`runConduitRes`.

-If we were to use `sinkList` in the middle of our example pipeline, for example, we'd be able to get all the people in a list:
+If we were to use `sinkList` in our example pipeline, for example, we'd be able to get all the people in a list:

 ```haskell
 -- sinkList :: Monad m => ConduitT i o m [i]